 - Press the key for the desired cooking mode 1.
-The preset (jump-in) temperature will appear on the display (see page 15 for more details). - Press START 2, to cook at the preset temperature.
+The preset (jump-in) temperature will appear on the display (see page 14 for more details). - 4.
+Press START 2, to cook at the preset temperature.
 Or you may enter a different cooking temperature (for example 3-5-0) on the number keypad 3, then press START.

-You can enter any temperature between 100°F and 555°F. The suggested broil temperature is 555°F. On model ER48D the same START key is used to start both ovens.
+You can enter any temperature between 100°F and 555°F. The suggested broil temperature is 555°F.